What is Layer 3 Switching in networking?

 When implementing Layer 3 switching in a network, there are some best practices and considerations that network administrators should keep in mind.
 Firstly, it’s important to carefully plan the network topology and traffic flow, taking into account the different types of traffic that will be present on the network.Another consideration is the use of Access Control Lists (ACLs) to filter traffic and control access to certain types of traffic.
 Network administrators should also consider the use of VLANs to segregate traffic and prevent congestion or bottlenecks.Finally, network administrators should carefully monitor and analyze network traffic to detect any issues or bottlenecks that may be impacting network performance.
 By using analytics and monitoring tools, administrators can quickly identify and resolve any issues that may arise in the network.

-See also What is Network Device Management in networking?
+See also What is PPP in networking?

 Troubleshooting Common Issues with Layer 3 Switching